Your Scottsdale Questions Answered: Desert Heat, Spa Culture, and Saguaro Hikes

 The Echo Canyon trail is strenuous.
 Not "challenging for beginners" strenuous — actual hand-over-foot rock scrambling strenuous.
 It's 1.3 miles with 1,264 feet of elevation gain.
 Average time up: 60-90 minutes.
 Average time down: 45-60 minutes.

 Cholla Trail (1.5 miles) is the moderate alternative.
-Still a workout but without the scrambling.
+Still a workout, but without the scrambling.

 Q: What about McDowell Sonoran Preserve?

 This is Scottsdale's best-kept outdoor secret.
-Over 30,000 acres of protected Sonoran Desert with 225 miles of trails through forests of saguaro cactus.
+Over 30,000 acres of protected Sonoran Desert with 225 miles of trails threading through forests of saguaro cactus.
 Free entry.
 Gateway Trailhead is the main access point.

 Spas